RM-Sharma999/Movie-Recommender-System/README.md

 - Built a **content-based movie recommender system** using **embedding representations** and **similarity search**.
 - Implemented **efficient nearest-neighbor retrieval** to generate fast and relevant recommendations.
 - Designed an **interactive Streamlit app** for seamless user interaction.
-- Gained hands-on experience deploying a recommendation system as a web application.
+- Gained hands-on experience deploying a recommendation system as a **web application**.